GRACE BRIEFLY

 - Physical training is not a addressed.
 You will need to develop strength and agility through other means.

-- The elements can be used together or independently.
+- GRACE ideas can be used together or independently.

-- Many GRACE elements come from other sources like ballet.
+- Much of the theory behind GRACE come from other sources like ballet, aerial yoga, weight lifting.

 - Awareness.